dalibo/emaj/docs/en/alterGroups.rst

 **Notes**

+When multiple sequences are removed, they do not necessarily belong to the same group.

-When the table group is in *LOGGING* state and no mark is supplied in the parameters, the mark is generated with a *REMOVE* prefix.
+When the table group is in *LOGGING* state and no mark is supplied in the parameters, the mark is generated with a ``REMOVE_`` prefix.

 ----